Low Sodium Sour Cream and Onion Dip Recipe

 Jump to Recipe

-Want more tasty low sodium dips?
-Try our low sodium 7 layer dip, low sodium cowboy caviar, or low sodium queso and dip away!
+Want more easy low sodium dip recipes?
+Try our low sodium hot Caprese dip, low sodium cowboy caviar, and our favorite low sodium guacamole recipe.

 • It’s delicious, tangy, creamy, and full of flavor.

-• This dip is fairly easy to make – cooks of any skill level can successfully make this dish.
+• This dip is fairly easy to make – cooks of any skill level can successfully make this by following our step-by-step photos and directions below.

-• You can double or tripe this recipe without any problems!
-It’s great for crowds or parties!
+• You can double or triple this recipe without any problems!
+It’s great for crowds or parties.

 Ingredients You’ll Need

-• Sour Cream – sour cream is fairly low in sodium at about 60 mg of sodium per 1/2 cup serving.
+Sour cream is fairly low in sodium at about 60 mg of sodium per 1/2 cup serving.
+It makes a wonderful and creamy base for this dip.

 Substitutions and Variations